JaxomofRuatha/ls2-extra-mods-unofficial/mod-details/BeyondReach.md

 * [JOR - Beyond Reach and BS Bruma / Music Mods Merged Patch](/custom-patches/JOR_BrumaAndReach_MusicMerged_Patch.esp)

 **Load/Install Order Notes:**
-* JaxomofRuatha (LS2 version 2.4.0)
+* JaxomofRuatha (LS2 version 2.4.0, 2.5.2)
-  * Install the Beyond Reach and Beyond Reach - Tweaks and Enhancments mods after Midwood Isle SE (if using) and before Darkend (for the tweaks FOMOD, I personally am using "Skyrim Border Tweaks", "Shields and Cloaks", and "Temper Recipes")
+  * Install the "Beyond Reach" and "Beyond Reach - Tweaks and Enhancments" mods after "Midwood Isle SE" (if using) and before "Darkend" (for the tweaks FOMOD, I personally am using "Skyrim Border Tweaks", "Shields and Cloaks", and "Temper Recipes")
-  * arnima.esm should be placed before LegacyoftheDragonborn.esm (I currently have it between Midwood Isle.esp and BSAssets.esm)
+  * `arnima.esm` should be placed before `LegacyoftheDragonborn.esm` (I currently have it between `Midwood Isle.esp` and `BSAssets.esm`)
-  * Beyond Reach - Shields and Cloaks.esp, Beyond Reach - Skyrim Border Tweaks.esp, and Beyond Reach - Temper Recipes.esp should be placed before Landscape Fixes For Grass Mods.esp (their order shouldn't matter)
+  * `Beyond Reach - Shields and Cloaks.esp`, `Beyond Reach - Skyrim Border Tweaks.esp`, and `Beyond Reach - Temper Recipes.esp` should be placed before `Landscape Fixes For Grass Mods.esp` (their order shouldn't matter)
-  * Qw_BeyondReach_USSEP Patch.esp, Qw_BeyondReach_RDO Patch.esp, and Qw_WACCF_arnima Patch.esp should be placed in that order before AI Overhaul.esp (NOTE: I reinstalled the QUASIPC - Qwinn's Unified Automated Self Installing Patch Compendium mod with a different name and disabled the unrelated patches)
+  * `Qw_BeyondReach_USSEP Patch.esp`, `Qw_BeyondReach_RDO Patch.esp`, and `Qw_WACCF_arnima Patch.esp` should be placed in that order before `AI Overhaul.esp` (NOTE: I reinstalled the "QUASIPC - Qwinn's Unified Automated Self Installing Patch Compendium" mod with a different name and disabled the unrelated patches)
-  * JOR_BeyondReach_USSEP_Patch.esp, JOR_BeyondReach_LS2Merges_Patch.esp, JOR_BeyondReach_ForgottenCity_Patch.esp, JOR_BeyondReachTweaks_Update_Patch.esp, and JOR_BeyondReach_LS2Bash_Patch.esp should be placed in that order after zPatch.esp
+  * `JOR_BeyondReach_USSEP_Patch.esp`, `JOR_BeyondReach_LS2Merges_Patch.esp`, `JOR_BeyondReach_ForgottenCity_Patch.esp`, `JOR_BeyondReachTweaks_Update_Patch.esp`, and `JOR_BeyondReach_LS2Bash_Patch.esp` should be placed in that order after `zPatch.esp`
-  * Convenient Horses patch (in my case CH BRU_BRE_MWI.esp since it covers three mods) should be placed after zPatch.esp (NOTE: I reinstalled the Bruma and Other Patches for Convenient Horses mod with a different name to get this patch)
+  * Convenient Horses patch (in my case `CH BRU_BRE_MWI.esp` since it covers three mods) should be placed after `zPatch.esp` (NOTE: I reinstalled the "Bruma and Other Patches for Convenient Horses" mod with a different name to get this patch)
   * If BS Bruma is installed:
-    * As noted above, I have arnima.esm before all of the BS Bruma ESMs in load order
+    * As noted above, I have `arnima.esm` before all of the BS Bruma ESMs in load order
-    * JOR_BSBruma_BeyondReach_Patch.esp should load after zPatch.esp
+    * `JOR_BSBruma_BeyondReach_Patch.esp` should load after `zPatch.esp`
-    * Either JOR_BrumaAndReach_LS2Merges_Patch.esp OR JOR_BrumaAndReach_MusicMerged_Patch.esp should be loaded.
-The "LS2Merges" version should load after Occlusion.esp (this is if you DO NOT have Music Mods Merged installed), the "MusicMerged" version should load after MMM_OCW-patch.esp (this is if you DO have Music Mods Merged installed)
+    * Either `JOR_BrumaAndReach_LS2Merges_Patch.esp` OR `JOR_BrumaAndReach_MusicMerged_Patch.esp` should be loaded.
+The "LS2Merges" version should load after `Occlusion.esp` (this is if you DO NOT have "Music Mods Merged" installed), the "MusicMerged" version should load after `MMM_OCW-patch.esp` (this is if you DO have "Music Mods Merged" installed)